Our pick of the best films set in London, from Notting Hill to Sliding Doors

 Mangrove, 2020

-The first film of Steve McQueen’s forthcoming Small Axe anthology (starting on Sunday) is set in and around the Trinidadian-owned Mangrove restaurant on the All Saint’s Road, where repeated Metropolitan Police raids gave rise to protests and violent clashes in the late 1960s and early 1970s.
+The first film of Steve McQueen’s Small Axe anthology is set in and around the Trinidadian-owned Mangrove restaurant on the All Saint’s Road, where repeated Metropolitan Police raids gave rise to protests and violent clashes in the late 1960s and early 1970s.
 Both serious and sombre, and giddy and gleeful, McQueen’s portrait of a rising up and coming together of a community, that resulted in a landmark court case, is glorious.
 ND